frifster/yougene/README.md

 # YouGene: Monster Fusion Frontier

 A web-based monster collection, breeding, and battle game featuring interactive 3D graphics.
-Players explore various biomes to catch wild monsters, then use the revolutionary "You-Gene Technology" to breed and fuse them into powerful new creatures.
+Players explore various biomes to catch wild monsters, then use the revolutionary "YouGene Technology" to breed and fuse them into powerful new creatures.

 ## Project Structure